Lake Champlain

 Lake Champlain (/ʃæmˈpleɪn/ sham-PLAYN; Lac Champlain, /fr/) is a large natural freshwater lake in North America.
 With a length of 172 km and surface area over 1295 km2, it lies mostly between the U.S. states of New York and Vermont, but also extends north into the Canadian province of Quebec.

-The cities of Burlington, Vermont, and Plattsburgh, New York, are the largest settlements on the lake, and towards the south lies the historic Fort Ticonderoga in New York.
+Burlington, Vermont, and Plattsburgh, New York, are the largest settlements on the lake, and towards the south lies the historic Fort Ticonderoga in New York.
 The Quebec portion is in the regional county municipalities of Le Haut-Richelieu and Brome-Missisquoi.
-There are a number of islands in the lake; the largest include Grand Isle, Isle La Motte and North Hero: all part of Grand Isle County, Vermont.
-Because of Lake Champlain's connections both to the St. Lawrence Seaway via the Richelieu River, and to the Hudson River via the Champlain Canal, Lake Champlain is sometimes referred to as "The Sixth Great Lake".
+There are numerous islands in the lake; the largest include Grand Isle, Isle La Motte and North Hero: all part of Grand Isle County, Vermont.
+Because of its connections both to the St. Lawrence Seaway via the Richelieu River, and to the Hudson River via the Champlain Canal, Lake Champlain is sometimes referred to as "The Sixth Great Lake".

-The lake's coastline is relatively undeveloped, and hosts a number of state parks, including ones at North Hero and Button Bay in Vermont, and Cumberland Bay in New York.
+The coastline is relatively undeveloped and hosts several state parks, including North Hero and Button Bay in Vermont, and Cumberland Bay in New York.
 Much of New York's shoreline is located within the larger Adirondack Park.
 The lake is a significant part of local culture, especially Champ, a lake monster that allegedly resides there.